 Before you get all gung-ho about laying your money down on certain sports inside of Minnesota, let's take a few minutes to discuss the federal regulations that are technically still on the books.
 As long as you're gambling within the United States, then it doesn't matter in which state you're gambling; you will have to follow federal regulations to ensure that you're not breaking any gambling laws.
 There are three main pieces of legislation to worry about.

 The Federal Wire Act

-This particular law is probably the easiest to explain.
-It was passed in 1961 and basically says that it's illegal to accept or to transmit money over a wire if that money is intended for gambling.
+This was passed in 1961 and basically says that it's illegal to accept or transmit money over a wire if that money is intended for gambling.
 Of course, this hit bookies' shops and off-track betting shops the hardest, as they were typically dealing with bets via telephone.
 And it also affects Internet transmissions today, as the net is technically a "wire" transmission as interpreted by the Department of Justice.
 This law was passed with the sole intention of cracking down on organized crime that was controlling sports betting at the time.
 In 2011 the DOJ clarified that this law applies only to online sports betting and does not affect online casino or poker gambling.
-It does not affect access to legally licensed offshore sportsbooks and only applies to US based gambling.
+It does not affect access to legally licensed offshore sportsbooks and only applies to US-based gambling.
 Learn more about this law by visiting our guide to understanding Federal Wire Act as it goes into detail about what this law means and how it impacts American residents.

 Minnesota's Different Live Gambling Options

 The number-one question people have who read this site: Are there actually legal casinos in ___ state?
 For Minnesota, the answer is a resounding yes.
 Although the state is very strange and double-thinking when it comes to what they allow and what they render illegal, there are actually quite a few places in the state at which you can gamble without breaking the law.